MarkusEh/vdr-plugin-tvscraper/README.md

 the terms of use.

-Important: To avoid unnecessary traffic, only activate these channels to be scrapped which are reasonable.
+Important: To avoid unnecessary traffic, only activate these channels to be scraped which are reasonable.
 After plugin installation all channels are deactivated by default, so please consider this point when you activate the channels you are interested in ;)